Diamondbacks vs. Nationals Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Player prop bet odds for Corbin Carroll, Lane Thomas and others are listed when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Thursday (at 1:05 PM ET).

 Bet on this matchup or its props with DraftKings!